The “Keto Flu”

 Most people will not reach the suggested amounts with food alone and may have to supplement, so here are some good ways to reach your electrolyte requirements:

 - Sodium: Sea Salt, Colored Salt, Broth or Bouillon, Pickle Juice.

 - Potassium: Raw Spinach, Avocado, Mushrooms, Salmon, Steak, Pork Loin, Lite Sodium Chloride.

-- Magnesium: Raw spinach, Avocado, Magnesium Citrate or slow release Magnesium for optimum absorption, a multivitamin.
+- Magnesium: Raw Spinach, Avocado, Magnesium Citrate, Magnesium Aspartate or slow release Magnesium for optimum absorption, a multivitamin.

 Make Ketogains very own recipe for Ketorade!